ecbc0/note-math/item.en/set-theory.en.typ

   $Set 0, Set 1, ...$ looks like the set of natural numbers $ℕ$, so should we assume a new hierarchy $Set ℕ$ again?
 Then for $Set ℕ$, continue to use the object construct rule ...
 ]
-Will the above set construction rules lead to contradictions or computer dead loops?
+Will the above construction rules lead to contradictions or computer deadlocks?

+If we keep constructing infinitely, does this language have an end?

 #tag("universal-set")
 #indent[
-  Does there exist a "set of every set", a "universal set"?
+  Does there exist a "set of every set", a "universal set", a "universal-type"?

   Defined using set theory rules